hungngotai/video_sharing/README.md

 - You can switch between Sign In or Sign Up pages
 - You can sign up without confirm your email address
 - Home page list all of sharing videos at once
-- From Home page, you can access to Share page or you can notify about new shared video
+- From Home page, you can access to Share page or you can be notify about new shared video

+# Further improvement - future features:
+1. Paginate - Infinity scroll
+2. Like/Unlike
+3. User's sharing videos